zichen-zhang-umich/data-structures-algorithms/README.md

 <div align="center">
 <h1>Common DSA Implementation Cheatsheet</h1>
-<h2>Zichen Zhang</h2>
+</div>

-This repository serves as a collection of my personal notes on the topics of data structures & algroithms, LeetCode problems and behavioral questions.
+This repository serves as a collection of my personal notes on the topics of **data structures & algroithms, LeetCode problems and behavioral questions**.
 Some of the codes are written by me and some of them are from other users with direct links/references to their original works.
-The following is the cheatsheet that records some of the most common operations on important data structures and algorithms.
-The majority of the codes were written in C++.
+The following is the ***cheatsheet*** that records some of the most common operations on important data structures and algorithms.
+The majority of the codes were written in `C++`.
-</div>

 # Sorting Algorithms